alvin-reyes/alvin-reyes/README.md

 More than 10 years experience in the Software Engineering field.
 Worked at HP, Oracle, IBM, Macquarie Group and ScotiaBank.
 Led technology teams, built/design enterprise solutions, started / built / building / sustaining / exited ventures but will always be a developer at heart.

-I have moved to Web3 and currently trying my best to build the future of web infrastructure at [@protocollabs](https://protocol.ai/)
+I have moved to Web3 and building the future of web infrastructure at [@protocollabs](https://protocol.ai/).